kube-rs/website/docs/controllers/object.md

 ### Partially-typed Resource

-These resources specify a subset of the normal typed information, and allow you to improve memory characterstics of the program, at the cost of slightly more `struct` code.
+A very special-case setup where we specify a subset of the normal typed information, and allows tighter control over memory characterstics, and deserialization cost of the program, but at the cost of more `struct` code.

+!!! warning "Better methods available for improving memory characteristics"

+    Because almost all methods on Kubernetes objects such as [PodSpec] are wrapped in `Option`s, as long as unnecessary properties are unset before passing them to a [reflector], similar memory reductions can be achieved.
+One method is to use [Event::modify] chained onto the watcher stream.
+See the [pod_reflector](https://github.com/kube-rs/kube-rs/blob/05b48cf61a4b55948274d4cfadd26255e026cec4/examples/pod_reflector.rs#L31-L38) for details.

+    Because of these advances, the partially-typed resource pattern is not recommended.

 It is similar to [DynamicObject] (above) in that [Object] is another umbrella container for arbitrary Kubernetes resources, and also requires you to discover or hard-code an [ApiResource] for extra type information to be queriable.